mascarenhas/taggedcoro/README.md

 of just a function.
 Function *yield* now also needs a tag as the first argument.
 The tag can be any Lua value.

-A yield with a specific tag yields to the dynamically closest resume of a coroutine with that tag (making an analogy with exceptions: the coroutine is like a try/catch block, yield is like a throw, and the tag is analogous with the type of the exception).
+A `yield` with a specific tag yields to the dynamically closest `resume` of a coroutine with that tag (making an analogy with exceptions: the coroutine is like a try/catch block, `yield` is like a throw, and the tag is analogous with the type of the exception).
-If there is no coroutine with the tag an error is thrown at the point of the yield.
+If there is no coroutine with the tag an error is thrown at the point of the `yield`.

 On a successful yield, any coroutine that has been passed through in the search for the coroutine that handled that